Skip to main content

 Is adding sugar to coffee OK if you have diabetes?

-If you have diabetes, you’ll need to work with your care team to figure out how much sugar you can have every day — including in your coffee.
+If you have diabetes, you’ll need to work with your healthcare team to figure out how much sugar you can have every day — including in your coffee.
 The recommended daily sugar intake for someone with diabetes is different from person to person.

 Consuming small amounts of sugar may be OK.
 But, if you have diabetes, the American Diabetes Association suggests avoiding high-sugar drinks.
 That means, if you do drink coffee, it’s best to go easy on the sugar — or skip it altogether.
 And if you like to go out for coffee, keep in mind that many of those beverages come with a lot of sugar already added.